kota7/combiter/README.md

 This package provides three classes of iterator objects: `iperm`, `icomb`, and `isubset`.

--   `iperm(n)` goes through all permutation of integers 1 to `n`.
+-   `iperm(n)` goes through all permutation of integers 1 to n.
--   `icomb(n, k)` goes through all combinations of `k` integers out of 1 to `n`.
+-   `icomb(n, k)` goes through all combinations of k integers out of 1 to n.
--   `isubset(n)` goes through all subsets of integers 1 to `n`.
+-   `isubset(n)` goes through all subsets of integers 1 to n.

 The iterators do not store all possible values inside the object.
 Instead, they compute the next or previous element on spot.
-This implementation would be more memory efficient with a large `n`, since the number of possible cases grows exponentially or even faster for these Combinatorics operations.
+This implementation would be more memory efficient with a large n, since the number of possible cases grows exponentially or even faster for these Combinatorics operations.

 Examples
 --------